terraform-linters/setup-tflint/README.md

 ### `github_token`

-Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
+**Optional** Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
 Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
 Any valid token is supported.
 No permissions are required.

 Default: `${{ github.server_url == 'https://github.com' && github.token || '' }}`